 Blob storage supports block blobs, append blobs, and page blobs.
-Block blobs are the most commonly used, and that is what is used in this quickstart.
+Block blobs are the most commonly used, and that's what is used in this quickstart.

-To upload a file to a blob, get the full path of the file by joining the directory name and the file name on your local drive.
-You can then upload the file to the specified path using the create_blob_from_path method.
+To upload a file to a blob, get the full file path by joining the directory name with the file name on your local drive.
+You can then upload the file to the specified path using the

 # Create a file in Documents to test the upload and download. local_path=os.path.expanduser("~\Documents") local_file_name ="QuickStart_" + str(uuid.uuid4()) + ".txt" full_path_to_file =os.path.join(local_path, local_file_name) # Write text to the file. file = open(full_path_to_file, 'w') file.write("Hello, World!") file.close() print("Temp file = " + full_path_to_file) print("\nUploading to Blob storage as blob" + local_file_name) # Upload the created file, use local_file_name for the blob name block_blob_service.create_blob_from_path(container_name, local_file_name, full_path_to_file)